lammps/lammps/doc/src/Developer_updating.rst

 Notes for updating code written for older LAMMPS versions
 ---------------------------------------------------------

-This section documents how C++ source files that were written for an older version of LAMMPS need to be updated to be compatible with the current and future version(s).
+This section documents how C++ source files that are available *outside of the LAMMPS source distribution* (e.g. in external USER packages or as source files provided as a supplement to a publication) that are written for an older version of LAMMPS and thus need to be updated to be compatible with the current version of LAMMPS.
 Due to the active development of LAMMPS it is likely to always be incomplete.
 Please contact developer@lammps.org in case you run across an issue that is not (yet) listed here.
-Please also review the latest information about the LAMMPS :doc:`programming style conventions <Modify_style>`.
+Please also review the latest information about the LAMMPS :doc:`programming style conventions <Modify_style>`, especially if you are considering to submit the updated version for inclusion into the LAMMPS distribution.

-Available topics in chronological order are:
+Available topics in mostly chronological order are:

+- `Setting flags in the constructor`_
 - `Rename of pack/unpack_comm() to pack/unpack_forward_comm()`_
 - `Use ev_init() to initialize variables derived from eflag and vflag`_
 - `Use utils::numeric() functions instead of force->numeric()`_